methurston/SatPassAvailability/README.md

 To use as it currently exists:

 1. Create a new sqlite3 database.
+2. Install required libraries (see requirements.txt).
-2. Apply the schema.sql to the newly created DB.
+3. Apply the schema.sql to the newly created DB.
-3. Copy sampleconfig.json to config.json.
+4. Copy sampleconfig.json to config.json.
-4. Update config.json to point at the newly created sqlite3 database.
+5. Update config.json to point at the newly created sqlite3 database.
-5. Change the callsign in __main__ of UserManager.py to your own.
+6. Change the callsign in __main__ of UserManager.py to your own.
-6. Edit the __main__ section of TimeSlotHandler for your availability.
+7. Edit the __main__ section of TimeSlotHandler for your availability.
-7. Run python tlehandler.py - This will seed the satellite database with the latest info from amsat.
+8. Run python tlehandler.py - This will seed the satellite database with the latest info from amsat.
-8. Run python UserManager.py - This will fetch geolocation data for the call sign and update the locations table.
+9. Run python UserManager.py - This will fetch geolocation data for the call sign and update the locations table.
-9. Run python TimeSlotHandler.py - This will add timeslots to the timeslots table.  - Edit and repeat this step for different days and start times
+10. Run python TimeSlotHandler.py - This will add timeslots to the timeslots table.  - Edit and repeat this step for different days and start times
-10. Update the sat nam in availablepasses.py
+11. Update the sat nam in availablepasses.py
-11. Run python availablepasses.py to see if there are any passes for the upcoming week.
+12. Run python availablepasses.py to see if there are any passes for the upcoming week.